dave/rebecca/README.md

 in the [jennifer](https://github.com/davelondon/jennifer) project for examples.

 The package specified on the command line is parsed and examples and documentation comments are extracted.
+If no package is specified, it is detected from the current working directory.
 Rebecca uses the Go template library, and adds some custom template functions:

 # Example, Code, Output